Ltotheois/LLWP/README.md

 LLWP allows you to efficiently and confidently assign (typically rotational or rovibrational) spectra by relying on Loomis-Wood plots.

 A quickstart guide is given down below.
-For more information see its [website](https://llwp.astro.uni-koeln.de).
+For more information see LLWP's [website](https://llwp.astro.uni-koeln.de).

 If you want to acknowledge LLWP, please cite the paper [LLWP - A new Loomis-Wood software at the example of Acetone-13C1](https://doi.org/10.1016/j.jms.2022.111674).

+Feel free to contact me in case of any problems or for feature requests.

 ## Quickstart Guide